Mentorship

 5. Facilitative

-Facilitative mentoring involves guiding the mentee through facilitated discussions, helping them explore and discover solutions.
+Facilitative mentor styles involve guiding the mentee through facilitated discussions, helping them explore and discover solutions.

 • Benefits – Encourages critical thinking, problem-solving, and self-discovery.